-Swalecliffe Pathfinder

-Initial study report summary
+Margate Pathfinder Initial study report summary

-Rainwater management and sewer systems

-Effective urban drainage is a complex and shared problem.
+Rainwater management and sewer systems Effective urban drainage is a complex and shared problem.

 The challenge evolved over time but perhaps began with the Victorians.
 Around 150 years ago a new 'modern' combined sewer system was established where both wastewater and rainwater were to be processed together at a Sewage Treatment Site.
 Today, there are over 100,000 kilometres of these combined sewers still in existence in the UK.
 Rainfall runoff from roofs, roads, driveways, etc. can significantly increase the volume of water within the combined network, increasing 'Dry Weather Flow' 30-fold in some areas.
 This makes it very challenging to effectively treat the contents of the sewer.
 To prevent homes, businesses, and roads from flooding, storm overflows were built into the combined sewer system to release excess water to rivers and seas when network capacity is exceeded.

-Water run-off for a development of 10,000 homes.
+Home with sustainable drainage 13% drains to sewer equivalent to 364,000m3 of sewer capacity per year 87% returned to the environment Water run-off for a development of 10,000 homes.
 Based on 90mm of rainfall per year.
 There are around 15,000 storm overflows in England.
-The frequency that they operate and release to the environment varies widely, ranging from infrequent (less than 10 spills per annum) to frequent (greater than 100 spills per annum).
+How often they operate and release to the environment varies widely, ranging from infrequent (less than 10 spills per annum) to frequent (greater than 100 spills per annum).
 The Government is currently consulting on a reduction plan.

-Southern Water's plan to reduce storm overflow releases and manage catchments flows

-We agree with the Government position that better rainwater management is key to achieving a reduction in storm overflow releases, a reduced risk of flooding, and reduced water scarcity.
+Southern Water's plan to reduce storm overflow releases and manage water flows within catchments We agree with the Government position that better rainwater management is key to achieving a reduction in storm overflow releases, a reduced risk of flooding, and reduced water scarcity.
 This will better protect our environment and help ensure rivers and seas remain healthy.
 In November 2021, we set up the Storm Overflow Task Force.
 This is a dedicated team responsible for driving our ambitious targets to significantly reduce storm overflows by 2030.
 The team are piloting schemes across our region, building long-term cross-industry partnerships, and developing a regional plan to ensure we have a sustainable system fit for the future.
-Swalecliffe catchment is one of five innovative pathfinder projects the task force is currently working on.
-Our aim is to significantly reduce storm overflow releases in Swalecliffe (Whitstable), from the 2020 baseline.
+Margate catchment is one of five innovative pathfinder projects the task force is currently working on.
+Our aim is to significantly reduce storm overflow releases in Margate, from the 2020 baseline.